17 Different Types of Animals With Exoskeletons

 by Drew Avery is licensed under CC BY 2.0

-An emblematic creature of the Philippine islands of Batanes is the coconut crab.
-The palm thief or robber crab are other names for the coconut crab.
+A symbolic creature of the Philippine islands of Batanes is the coconut crab.
+Other names for the coconut crab include palm thief and robber crab.
 In reality, coconut crabs scale coconut trees.

 Then, to feed on the insides of the coconut, these animals with exoskeletons use their strong claws to crack open the fruit.

-A finger can be snapped off a hand by their pincers.
+Their pincers can snap a finger off a hand.
 After molting their exoskeletons, coconut crabs consume them.

 6. Europe Lobsters